 Impact of Fireworks

-Fireworks-related incidents put a strain on emergency services, overwhelming hospitals with burn patients and stretching fire departments thin due to the increase in fire emergencies during the holidays.
+Moreover, fireworks-related incidents put a strain on emergency services, overwhelming hospitals with burn patients and stretching fire departments thin due to the increase in fire emergencies during the holidays.

 Stronger Laws?

-Current laws are not deterrent enough compared to other states and countries.
-For example, in Massachusetts, private citizens are completely banned from using fireworks, and states like New York have enacted stricter limits on what can be legally sold and used, while some localities in California impose similarly robust fines and jail terms.
-Internationally, countries such as Australia impose fines that can reach tens of thousands of dollars and substantial jail time; several European nations have moved toward prohibiting consumer fireworks altogether or mandating that only licensed professionals conduct displays.
+Current laws are not strong enough compared to other states and countries.
+For example, Massachusetts completely bans private citizens from using fireworks, while states like New York have enacted stricter limits on what can be legally sold and used.
+Some California localities impose robust fines and jail terms for violations.

 While cultural traditions involving fireworks are deeply important, and enforcing a ban presents challenges, it is possible to address both concerns without compromising safety.
-Authorities can use advanced technology, such as scanners to detect illegal fireworks and enlist help from explosives-sniffing dogs to prevent smuggling.
+Authorities can use advanced technology, such as scanners, to detect illegal fireworks and enlist help from explosives-sniffing dogs to prevent smuggling.

 Kaahanui suggested that instead of an outright ban, safer alternatives should be considered.